-This was the first property acquired in Washington, DC.
+This was one of the first properties acquired in Washington, DC.

-BN i Properties owned and managed this architectural gem in the heart of Dupont Circle since the late 1980's.
+BN i Properties owned and managed this architectural gem in the heart of Dupont Circle since the early 1990's.

 The property was renovated in the mid 1990's to accommodate the offices of the International Center for Alcohol Policy Analysis.

-BN i Properties sold the property in 2013.
+BN i Properties sold the property to a user/investor in 2013.

 2520 L Street NW Washington, DC